ntnn/docker-imapfilter/README.md

 the official [imapfilter repository](https://github.com/lefcha/imapfilter).

 Git tags in the official repository are built as they get live and tagged with their git tag.
+The latest imapfilter tag is rebuilt daily with the current ntnn/docker-imapfilter changes.

-The `latest-tag` tag points to the latest git tag image.
+The `latest-tag` tag points to the latest lefcha/imapfilter tag image.

 ## Example